-66. Government obligation to take measures for preventing drug abuse
+61. Government obligation to take measures for preventing narcotic drugs and psychotropic substances abuse

-- (1) Subject to this Act, the Government shall take such measures as it deems necessary or expedient for the purpose of preventing and combating the abuse of narcotic drugs and psychotropic substances and the illicit trafficking of narcotic drugs and psychotropic substances. - (2) In particular, and without prejudice to the general effect of subsection (1), the measures which Government may take under subsection (1) include- - (a) co-ordination of the actions of the various officers and authorities under this Act or any other law, for the enforcement of this Act and obligations under international conventions; - (b) providing assistance to the appropriate authorities of other countries and the appropriate international organizations to facilitate co-ordination and universal action for the prevention and suppression of illicit trafficking in narcotic drugs and psychotropic substances: - (c) identification, treatment, education, aftercare, rehabilitation and social integration of addicts; and - (d) such other matters as the Government may deem necessary or expedient for securing the effective implementation of this Act and preventing and combating the abuse of narcotic drugs and psychotropic substances and illicit trafficking of narcotic drugs and psychotropic substances.
+- (1) Subject to this Act, the Government shall take such measures as it deems necessary or expedient for the purpose of preventing and combating narcotic drugs, psychotropic substances abuse and the illicit trafficking of narcotic drugs and psychotropic substances - (2) In particular, and without prejudice to the general effect of subsection (1), the measures which Government may take under subsection (1) include- - (a) co-ordination of actions by various officers and authorities under this Act or any other law for the enforcement of this Act and obligations under the international conventions; - (b) assistance to the appropriate authorities in other countries and the appropriate international organisation to facilitate co-ordination and universal action for prevention and suppression of illicit traffic in narcotic drugs and psychotropic substances; - (c) identification, treatment, education, aftercare, rehabilitation and social integration of persons with substance use disorder; and - (d) such other matters as the Government may deem necessary or expedient for securing the effective implementation of this Act and preventing and combating narcotic drugs, psychotropic substances abuse and illicit trafficking of narcotic drugs and psychotropic substances.

-67. Establishment of a National Co-ordination Committee for Drug Control
+62. Establishment of National Co-ordination Committee for Narcotic Drugs and Psychotropic Substances Control

-- (1) There shall be established a Committee in the Ministry of Internal Affairs known as the National Co-ordination Committee for Drug Control whose Members shall be nominated by the Permanent Secretary of the Ministry responsible for internal affairs.

-- (2) The Committee, shall comprise the following members-

-- (a) the Permanent Secretary of the Ministry, who shall be the Chairperson of the Committee;

-- (b) the Permanent Secretaries or persons nominated by the Permanent Secretaries of the Ministries responsible for-

-- (i) justice;

-- (ii) health;

-- (iii) education;

-- (iv) foreign affairs;

-- (v) finance; and

-- (vi) youth development and social affairs;

-- (c) the Director, Criminal Investigation Department; - (d) the Commissioner of Customs, Uganda Revenue Authority; - (e) the Executive Secretary, National Drug Authority; - (f) the Officer in Charge of the Anti-Narcotics Unit; and - (g) the Executive Director of the National Mental Referral Hospital or his or her representative. - (3) The Committee may co-opt any other member as it deems fit.
+- (1) There is established a committee to be known as the National Co-ordination Committee for Narcotic Drugs and Psychotropic Substances Control. - (2) The Committee, shall comprise the following members- - (a) the Permanent Secretary of the Ministry responsible for health, who shall be the Chairperson of the Committee; - (b) the Permanent Secretaries of the ministries responsible for- - (i) internal affairs; - (ii) education; - (iii) foreign affairs; - (iv) finance; - (v) agriculture; and - (vi) youth development and social affairs; - (c) the Solicitor General; - (d) the Director, Criminal Investigation Department; - (e) the Commissioner of Customs, Uganda Revenue Authority; - (f) Secretary to the National Drug Authority; - (g) the Officer in Charge of the Anti-Narcotics Unit; and

+- (h) a consultant in psychiatry and mental health appointed by the Minister responsible for health. - (3) The Committee may co-opt any other member as it deems fit.

-68. Functions of the Committee
+63. Functions of the Committee